Qianyu1998/CSANet/README.md

 features of point cloud at the same time.
 To better capture features of different scales, a multi-scale fusion (MF) module is proposed, which can adaptively consider the information of different scales and establish a fast descent branch to bring richer gradient information to the network.

+Note that during actual training, we set the model's learning rate to 0.01！